History of perpetual motion machines: 1951 to 1980

 Paul Baumann, a German engineer, developed a machine referred to as the "Testatika" and known as the "Swiss M-L converter" or "Thesta-Distatica".

 Guido Franch reportedly had a process of transmuting water molecules into high-octane gasoline compounds (named Mota fuel) that would reduce the price of gasoline to 8 cents per gallon.
 This process involved a green powder (this claim may be related to the similar ones of John Andrews (1917)).
 He was brought to court for fraud in 1954 and acquitted, but in 1973 was convicted.
 Justice William Bauer and Justice Philip Romiti both observed a demonstration in the 1954 case.

 In 1958, Otis T. Carr from Oklahoma formed a company to manufacture UFO-styled spaceships and hovercraft.
-Carr sold stock for this commercial endeavour.
+Carr sold company shares for this commercial endeavour.
 He also promoted free energy machines.
 He claimed inspiration from Nikola Tesla, among others.

 In 1962, physicist Richard Feynman discussed a Brownian ratchet that would supposedly extract meaningful work from Brownian motion, although he went on to demonstrate how such a device would fail to work in practice.

 In the 1970s, David Hamel produced the Hamel generator, an "antigravity" device, supposedly after an alien abduction.
 The device was tested on MythBusters where it failed to demonstrate any lift-generating capability.

 Howard Robert Johnson developed a permanent magnet motor and, on April 24, 1979, received .[The United States Patent office main classification of his 4151431 patent is as an "electrical generator or motor structure, dynamoelectric, linear" (310/12).]
-Johnson said that his device generates motion, either rotary or linear, from nothing but permanent magnets in rotor as well as stator, acting against each other.
+Johnson claimed that his device generates motion, either rotary or linear, from nothing but permanent magnets in rotor as well as stator, acting against each other.
 He estimated that permanent magnets made of proper hard materials should lose less than two percent of their magnetization in powering a device for 18 years.

 In 1979, Joseph Westley Newman applied for a patent on a direct current electrical motor which, according to his book The Energy Machine of Joseph Newman did more mechanical work than could be accounted for by the electrical power supplied to it.
 Newman's patent application was rejected in 1983.

 Newman sued the US Patent and Trademark Office in US District Court, which ordered the National Bureau of Standards to test his machine; they informed the Court that Newman's device did not produce more power than supplied by the batteries it was connected to, and the Court found against Newman.